What is a QDRO?

-QDRO Specialists of Colorado charge a flat fee of $600 for the QDRO and our drafting services includes:
+At QDRO Specialists of Colorado, we only charge a flat fee for the QDRO and our drafting services includes:

 - Submission of the proposed QDRO to the Plan Administrator for a pre-approval review of the QDRO (when offered by the plan) and making any revisions that may be required by the Retirement Plan Administrator to achieve acceptance with the plan.

 - Availability to discuss the QDRO process and answer questions at any point with the divorcing parties and/or their attorneys.